 However, the intelligence and human-centered nature of each parent breed make obedience training effortless.

 The Golden Retriever Maltese offspring excels in protecting the family and serving as a loyal companion.
 While it is a good “family breed,” this mixed breed pup does tend to develop a stronger single-person bond.

-Although many Golden Maltese traits seem to derive from the Golden Retriever, if they are too fawn over by overprotective owners, this mixed breed can develop “small dog syndrome.”
+Although many Maltese mixed with Golden Retriever traits seem to derive from the Golden Retriever, if they are too fawn over by overprotective owners, this mixed breed can develop “small dog syndrome.”

 An excellent dog for dog owners of all experience levels, the Golden Maltese is eager to please, and once they form a bond with their “person,” a few words of encouragement can cement a new command quite quickly.

 Although the Golden retriever is an amiable breed, the Golden Maltese mix can be wary of strangers and may be suspicious of anyone unfamiliar.